 compared to the subject property.
 These adjustments are then applied to the

-sale prices of the comparable properties to arrive at adjusted sale prices that
+sale prices of the comparable properties to derive adjusted sale prices that reflect the comparables' value as if they were similar to the subject

 property.